Best Cloud Gaming Services 2023

 • Lack of servers outside of Europe

 Boosteroid is a cloud gaming company based in Romania with servers in countries including Italy, Romania, Slovakia, France, Spain, the United Arab Emirates, and the UK.
-As of writing, there are more than a million registered users on this platform and 100,000 active players, as suggested by Intel.
+As of writing, there are more than a million enrolled users on this platform and 100,000 current players, as suggested by Intel.

 There’s currently no information regarding Boosteroid’s hardware, but they claim that their servers can support streaming at 1080p@60FPS.
 That’s exactly what we want to hear from a cloud gaming service, but we know that it is rarely that simple.

-So, does Boosteroid really deliver good quality and performance?
+So, does Boosteroid actually provide satisfactory quality and performance?

 Based on the hundreds of reviews on Trustpilot, it appears that Boosteroid does provide that promised performance.
 Numerous other reviews mention positive experiences with Boosteroid’s staff/support team.
 Good customer support is essential for these types of services, so that’s great to see.